syler11/ms1-gym/README.md

 The local bus times are also linked for better user experience.

 **About Us**
-Short description of the gym and its ethos.
+Short description of the gym and its ethos with a video tour.
+(video is not realted to this business and was taken from Youtube see Credits below)
 Progress bar to showcase of the gym's demographics.
 Cards to emphasize the different features of the gym.

 **Membership**